alexgornovoi/PurgeBot/README.md

 ### /clear {days}
 This command will clear all messages from before the inputted amount of days **for only the user that sent the command**.
 ### /clear_bot
-This command will clear all of incogbot sent messages.
+This command will clear all of PurgeBots messages.
 (This is useful for cleaning channels where the bot may be used alot.

 ## Contributing